Demian's Gamebook Web Page

 Special Thanks:Thanks to Guillermo Paredes for the plot summary.

-Users Who Own This Item: AlHazred, Ardennes, bigcobra, bookwormjeff, damieng, dArtagnan, dave2002a, Dronak, Eamonn McCusker, Ed, edwebb, Erikwinslow, exaquint, Fullerton (ICE), Gamebook, Himynameistony, jdreller, juski (PDF), katzcollection, kinderstef, knginatl, le maudit, Malthus Dire, mir1812, mlvoss, nerelax, plowboy, Radjabov, Sheridan77, sireeyore, spragmatic, truce57, Twoflower, waktool (ICE, US 1st printing), Yalius, Zolika
+Users Who Own This Item: AlHazred, Ardennes, Arkadia (ICE), bigcobra, bookwormjeff, damieng, dArtagnan, dave2002a, Dronak, Eamonn McCusker, Ed, edwebb, Erikwinslow, exaquint, Fullerton (ICE), Gamebook, Himynameistony, jdreller, juski (PDF), katzcollection, kinderstef, knginatl, le maudit, Malthus Dire, mir1812, mlvoss, nerelax, plowboy, Radjabov, Sheridan77, sireeyore, spragmatic, truce57, Twoflower, waktool (ICE, US 1st printing), Yalius, Zolika

 Users Who Want This Item: Aldrin23, Braldt, EthanPhoenix, janh, nelsondesign, nerelax, Pseudo_Intellectual, twar